Diversity Forum 2020

 Wallace and Paula Davis, assistant vice chancellor for health science diversity, are spearheading the development of a major initiative focused on the recruitment of Black faculty members and faculty who focus on issues of race and anti-racism.
 A proposal, with input from deans and faculty members across campus, will be finalized soon.
 Comprehensive faculty diversity data is available on this website.

-In the coming weeks, the Office of Diversity and Inclusion will become the Office of Diversity, Equity and Inclusion.
+The Office of Diversity and Inclusion is now the Office of Diversity, Equity and Inclusion.
 This change, spearheaded by newly appointed Vice Chancellor for Diversity and Inclusion Clyde Pickett, reflects new supportive programming that implements and advances equity and inclusion strategies.

-The Office of Diversity and Inclusion is also working to ensure that all students, particularly Black students, are aware of how to report acts of racism.
+The Office of Equity, Diversity and Inclusion is continuing to work to ensure that all students, particularly Black students, are aware of how to report acts of racism.

 The University's Office of Financial Operations is providing all Pitt responsibility centers with tools to increase their diversity spending.
 A diversity spending dashboard is included in this site.